gnnandan/MentorMentee/README.md

 1.type *npm create vite@latest* in your vsc terminal

-2.go to your created folder & type *npm init* for node_modules & package-lock.json
+2.go to your created folder & type *npm init* in your terminal for node_modules & package-lock.json

 3.type *npm run dev* to run react app.